 For most species, in time the nuptial chamber also becomes a prison.
 It is enlarged by the workers as the queen grows, but the tunnels leading off the nuptial chamber are not big enough for the queen to pass through.
 Some African and Australian species construct huge mounds and towers reaching as high as seven metres.

 Termite king and queen

 The king and queen can live as long as 50 years.
 They mate frequently in the nuptial chamber.
-The queen can grow to be as long as 10 cm, the the Termes flavipes queen on the right.
+The queen can grow to be as long as 10 cm, the the Termes flavipes queen below.
 If the king or queen die the workers simply rear a new one.

 Soldiers tend to have large heads.
 Some have large jaws, and others have a nozzle through which they can squirt poisonous, repellent or sticky liquids depending on species.

 In some species the soldiers have defensive saliva; there are 2 types: 1) the saliva is converted as it reaches the air into a rubbery substance that entangles small predators 2) a mix of saliva that forms a resin that again entangles small predators such as ants.